MarcusWolschon/osmeditor4android/documentation/docs/help/en/Multiselect.md

 ### Add node at intersection

-If two or more ways are selected and they intersect witout a common node, a new node will be added at the first intersection found.
+If two or more ways are selected and they intersect without a common node, a new node will be added at the first intersection found.

 ### ![Relation](../images/relation.png) Create relation